janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

 The files given to you for this lab are the following:
  - `host.py` - a file containing a stub implementation of a host (and router).
    This is where you will do your work!
- - `subnet.py` - a file containing a stub code for IP address comparison and testing whether an IP address is a member of a subnet.
+ - `prefix.py` - a file containing a stub code for IP address comparison and testing whether an IP address is a member of a subnet.
 You will also do your work here!
  - `forwarding_table.py` - a file containing a stub implementation of an IP forwarding table.
 You will also do your work here!
  - `scenario1.cfg` and `scenario2.cfg` -
    [network configuration files](https://github.com/cdeccio/cougarnet/blob/main/README.md#network-configuration-file)
-   describing three topologies for testing different aspects of functionality related to this lab.
+   describing two topologies for testing different aspects of functionality related to this lab.
  - `scenario1.py` and `scenario2.py` -
    scripts that run various tests in conjunction with the network configuration